Prado Regional Park Campground

 • Enjoy the lake for fishing and boating.

-• Play disco golf on the 18-hole course.
+• Play disc golf on the 18-hole course.

 • Children enjoy the playground and the zero-depth water play park.